vint21h/django-mcadmin/README.rst

 Installation
 ------------
-* Obtain your copy of source code from git repository: ``git clone https://github.com/vint21h/django-mcadmin.git``.
-Or download latest release from https://github.com/vint21h/django-mcadmin/tags.
+* Obtain your copy of source code from the git repository: ``git clone https://github.com/vint21h/django-mcadmin.git``.
+Or download the latest release from https://github.com/vint21h/django-mcadmin/tags/.
-* Run ``python ./setup.py install`` from repository source tree or unpacked archive.
+* Run ``python ./setup.py install`` from the repository source tree or unpacked archive.
 Or use pip: ``pip install django-mcadmin``.

 Configuration
 -------------